ebardelli/website/content/authors/bardelli/_index.md

 ---

-I am a post-doctoral research associate at the Annenberg Institute at Brown University.
+I am a post-doctoral research associate in education policy at the Annenberg Institute at Brown University.

 I received a doctorate in Educational Studies from the University of Michigan and I was a pre-doctoral fellow in the IES training program in Causal Inference in Educational Policy Research (CIEPR).
 My research interests include teacher professional development, teacher learning, and instructional practices in mathematics education.